Meet our Governors

 Ms Angie Daly

 Angie joined the Governing Body in September 2017.
-She lives in Wendover and her two daughters currently attend the school.
+She lives in Wendover and has two daughters, one of whom currently attends the school.
 Angie‘s educational background includes degrees in Psychology and Community Safety.
 She worked in hospitality in the private sector for several years before joining Buckinghamshire Fire & Rescue Service in 2003.
 Angie’s current role involves educating young people in all aspects of fire safety, working with families where children/young people are involved in firesetting behaviour and supporting the community work of local fire stations.

 Angie brings the following skills to her role as a governor; project management, communication, problem solving and team work.